kerondwarf55/notes/README.md

 # 2023-12-22
 - Today's programming wisdom is to embrace the principle of "write simple and readable code."
 Always strive to make your code easy to understand and maintain, not just for yourself but for others who may need to work with it in the future.
 Remember that complexity is the enemy of reliability and efficiency.
 Refactor frequently, use descriptive variable names, and avoid unnecessary abstractions.
 Additionally, remember that debugging is an integral part of programming.
 When faced with a bug, approach it with patience and persistence, and utilize tools and techniques like logging, unit testing, and code reviews to identify and fix issues efficiently.
 Lastly, keep learning and staying updated with best practices, new technologies, and emerging programming paradigms to enhance your problem-solving skills and adapt to the ever-evolving world of software development.

+# 2023-12-23
+- Today's programming wisdom is to embrace the principle of simplicity.
+Always strive to write clean, concise, and readable code.
+Remember that code is read far more often than it is written.

+Avoid unnecessary complexity and over-engineering.
+Refactor early and often, and don't be afraid to discard or rewrite code that has become difficult to understand or maintain.

+Also, understand that debugging is an integral part of programming.
+"Premature optimization is the root of all evil," as Donald Knuth famously said.
+Focus on writing correct and understandable code first, and optimize only when necessary.

+Lastly, cultivate a mindset of continuous learning.
+Technologies and best practices evolve rapidly in the world of programming.
+Embrace challenges, seek feedback, and stay curious to continually improve your skills and adapt to change.